-Celibate since Yule, red-haired Passionata breaks out on May eve!
+Celibate since Yule, Passionata vows to break out at Beltane!

 Oh, do not tell the priests of our art

 But we shall be in the woods all night